pwittchen/neurosky-android-sdk/README.md

 NeuroSky MindWave Mobile Android SDK

+This SDK allows you to write mobile Android apps interacting with your brain waves via NeuroSky MindWave Mobile device connected to the phone or tablet via Bluetooth.
+You can write apps controlled by your brain or perform data acquisition and analysis of the brain signals (attention, meditation, brain waves, raw signal) and blinks.

 **Please note**: this SDK is not a product of NeuroSky company, but it depends on its software and hardware

 **This project is not production-ready yet!**